Alemato/Banking-Micro-SOA-System/README.md

 ![open_bank_account_seq.svg](docs/open_bank_account_seq.svg)

-In this operation, the customer user opens their current account by registering with the banking system.
-The first request is made to the Banking Operation Service Prosumer, which in turn first requests the creation of the account on the Account Service Provider, then creates the account on the BankAccount Service Provider.
-After that, the account is updated on the Account Service Provider by inserting the ID of the newly created account, and finally, the ATM card is created on the Bancomat Service Provider.
+In this operation, the customer user opens their current account by registering in the banking system.
+The first request is made to the Banking Operation Service Prosumer, which in turn first makes the account creation request to the Account Service Provider, then the account creation on the BankAccount Service Provider, then the account is updated on the Account Service Provider by inserting the ID of the newly created account, and finally, the ATM is created on the respective service (Bancomat Service Provider).
 At the end of the operations, the creation response is returned to the client.

 ### Login

 ![Login_seq.svg](docs/Login_seq.svg)

 During this operation, the registered user authenticates with the system.
-The user sends their credentials to the system, which forwards them to the Account Service.
-The Account Service verifies the credentials and generates a JWT token.
+The user sends their credentials to the system, which forwards them to the account management service (Account Service).
+This service verifies the credentials and generates a JWT token.
 At the end of the process, a response containing the generated token is sent back.

 ### Financial Report

 ![GetFinancialReportByIdAccount_seq.svg](docs/GetFinancialReportByIdAccount_seq.svg)

-During this operation, the user requests the complete financial report from the system.
-The user sends the request to the system, which forwards it to the Financial Report Service Prosumer.
+During this operation, the user requests a complete financial report from the system.
+The user sends the request to the system, which forwards it to the financial report management service (Financial Report Service Prosumer).
 This service will send four parallel requests:

-1. `GetBancomatDetails` to the Bancomat Service (SOAP)
+1. GetBancomatDetails to the Bancomat Service (SOAP type)
-2. `GetBancomatTransactions` to the Bancomat Service (SOAP)
+2. GetBancomatTransactions to the Bancomat Service (SOAP type)
-3. `GetReportBankAccountFromIdAccount` to the Banking Operations Service Prosumer (REST)
+3. GetReportBankAccountFromIdAccount to the Banking Operations Service Prosumer (REST type)
-4. `GetAllLoanByIdAccount` to the Loan Service Prosumer (REST)
+4. GetAllLoanByIdAccount to the Loan Service Prosumer (REST type)

-(The `GetReportBankAccountFromIdAccount` operation will be described later.)
+(The GetReportBankAccountFromIdAccount operation will be described later.)

-At the end of the process, the four responses are combined to generate the complete financial report.
+At the end of the process, the four responses will be combined to generate the complete financial report.

 ### Bank Account Report

 ![GetReportBankAccountFromIdAccount_seq.svg](docs/GetReportBankAccountFromIdAccount_seq.svg)

 During this operation, the user requests the current account report from the system.
-The user sends the request to the system, which forwards it to the Banking Operation Service Prosumer.
-This service makes two calls: first to the Account Service to get the account information, and then to the Bank Account Service to get the bank account information.
+The user sends the request to the system, which forwards it to the banking operations management service (Banking Operation Service Prosumer), which in turn makes two calls, first to the account management service to get the account information and then to the bank account management service to get the bank account information.

-At the end of the process, the information is combined to generate the bank account report.
+At the end of the process, the information will be combined to generate the bank account report.

 ### Withdraw Money

 ![withdraw_money_seq.svg](docs/withdraw_money_seq.svg)

-The operation of withdrawing money from the current account is executed by the customer user.
-Through the Transaction Service Prosumer, a request is forwarded to the Bank Account Service to verify if there is enough money in the current account, and the amount is subtracted from the balance.
+The money withdrawal operation from the current account is performed by the customer user.
+Through the Transaction Service Prosumer, a request is forwarded to the Bank Account Service to verify if there is sufficient money in the current account and the amount is deducted from the balance.
 Immediately after, a withdrawal transaction is created and returned to the client.

 ### Open Loan

 ![open_loan_seq.svg](docs/open_loan_seq.svg)

-The opening of a loan by the customer user involves the Loan Service Prosumer and the BankAccount Service Provider.
-Initially, a loan is created, and then the corresponding amount of money is added to the user's current account on the BankAccount Service Provider.
-Lastly, before returning the response, the loan opening transaction is also saved on the user's account.
+Opening a loan by the customer user involves the Loan Service Prosumer and the BankAccount Service Provider.
+First, a loan is created, then the corresponding money is added to the user's current account on the BankAccount Service Provider.
+Finally, before returning the response, the loan opening transaction is also saved in the user's account.

 ### Close Loan

 ![close_loan_seq.svg](docs/close_loan_seq.svg)

-The operation of closing a loan, executed by a customer user, involves the extinction of the loan by subtracting the corresponding amount of money from the user's current account on the BankAccount Service Provider.
-The account balance is checked and the amount is subtracted.
-Finally, the status of the loan is updated before returning the response.
+The loan closure operation, performed by a consumer user, involves paying off the loan by deducting the corresponding amount of money from the user's current account on the BankAccount Service Provider.
+The account balance is checked, and the amount is deducted.
+Finally, the loan status is updated before returning the response.

 ---

 # Implementation

-For each module of the project, Spring Boot 3.3.1 and Apache CXF 4.0.4 were chosen.
+For each project module, Spring Boot 3.3.1 and Apache CXF 4.0.4 were chosen.

-In compliance with exam requirements, no technologies other than those explained and adopted in class were used.
+In compliance with the exam requirements, no technologies other than those explained and adopted in class were used.

 The project is divided into the following Maven modules:

 1. **account-service**: Provider.
 Responsible for authentication and user management operations.
-This service was implemented in REST using Apache CXF (JAX-RS) and Spring Boot, registering via Netflix Eureka.
+This service was implemented in REST using Apache CXF (JAX-RS) and Spring Boot, registered with Netflix Eureka.

 2. **bank-account-services**: Provider.
-Responsible for operations related to current accounts.
-This service was implemented in SOAP using Apache CXF (JAX-WS) and Spring Boot, registering via Netflix Eureka.
+Responsible for current account operations.
+This service was implemented in SOAP using Apache CXF (JAX-WS) and Spring Boot, registered with Netflix Eureka.

 3. **bancomat-service**: Provider.
-Responsible for operations related to ATMs.
-This service was implemented in SOAP using Apache CXF (JAX-WS) and Spring Boot, registering via Netflix Eureka.
+Responsible for ATM operations.
+This service was implemented in SOAP using Apache CXF (JAX-WS) and Spring Boot, registered with Netflix Eureka.

 4. **banking-operations-service-prosumer**: Prosumer.
-Responsible for banking operations such as opening accounts.
-This service was implemented in REST using Apache CXF (JAX-RS) and Spring Boot, registering via Netflix Eureka.
+Responsible for bank account opening operations.
+This service was implemented in REST using Apache CXF (JAX-RS) and Spring Boot, registered with Netflix Eureka.
 All operations are provided asynchronously.
-REST and SOAP clients that implement load balancing to the producer service were developed.
+REST and SOAP clients were developed, implementing load balancing towards the provider service.

 5. **loan-service-prosumer**: Prosumer.
-Responsible for loan operations.
-This service was implemented in REST using Apache CXF (JAX-RS) and Spring Boot, registering via Netflix Eureka.
+Responsible for loan-related operations.
+This service was implemented in REST using Apache CXF (JAX-RS) and Spring Boot, registered with Netflix Eureka.
 All operations are provided asynchronously.
-A REST client that implements load balancing to the producer service was developed.
+A REST client was developed, implementing load balancing towards the provider service.

 6. **transaction-service-prosumer**: Prosumer.
 Responsible for managing financial transactions such as deposits, withdrawals, transfers, and ATM payments.
-This service was implemented in REST using Apache CXF (JAX-RS) and Spring Boot, registering via Netflix Eureka.
+This service was implemented in REST using Apache CXF (JAX-RS) and Spring Boot, registered with Netflix Eureka.
 All operations are provided asynchronously.
-REST and SOAP clients that implement load balancing to the producer service were developed.
+REST and SOAP clients were developed, implementing load balancing towards the provider service.

 7. **financial-report-service-prosumer**: Prosumer.
-Responsible for generating and providing comprehensive financial reports of the account's banking position.
-This service was implemented in REST using Apache CXF (JAX-RS) and Spring Boot, registering via Netflix Eureka.
+Responsible for generating and providing complete financial reports of the account's banking position.
+This service was implemented in REST using Apache CXF (JAX-RS) and Spring Boot, registered with Netflix Eureka.
 All operations are provided asynchronously.
-REST and SOAP clients that implement load balancing to the producer service were developed.
+REST and SOAP clients were developed, implementing load balancing towards the provider service.

 8. **gateway-service**: Gateway.
-Responsible for providing a single unified entry point for our system's services.
+Responsible for providing a unified entry point for our system's services.
 This service was implemented with Spring Cloud Reactive Gateway and uses Netflix Eureka.

 9. **discovery-service**: Discovery.
 Responsible for managing service discovery and integration within the system.
 This service was implemented with Spring Cloud Discovery Eureka.

 10. **banking-service-client**: Client.
-This is the example client that interfaces with the Gateway to perform banking operations.
+It is the sample client that interfaces with the Gateway to perform banking operations.
 This client was developed with Spring Shell and Apache CXF (REST client).

+The implementations of all Prosumer services are asynchronous, as they need to interact with one or more Provider services, resulting in delays in their responses.

+Regarding Providers, they have been optimized to support a high number of operations per second, allowing the implementation of most of their operations synchronously.

 ## Integrating Spring Boot and Apache CXF